Abible-5/RINSE_Senior_Design/README.md

-## Build (symlink-install will allow file changes to be implemented with needing to rebuild)
+## Build (--symlink-install will allow file changes to be implemented with needing to rebuild)
 cd ~/<name_of_your_workspace>

 colcon build --symlink-install